 Intended Cover Area

 In case you want to cover a larger shade for your use, you will definitely need a larger umbrella.
 If you have a smaller patio space to cover, a small-sized tilting patio umbrella will do the trick.
-Area of coverage plays a key role and is often very important consideration.
+An area of coverage plays a key role and is often a very important consideration.